Manchester and Milford Railway: Financial crisis

-At Aberystwyth, the M&MR was using the Aberystwyth and Welsh Coast Railway's station by agreement, and was due to pay a charge for the usage, laid down in the A&WCR Act of 1863.
+At Aberystwyth, the M&MR was using the Aberystwyth and Welsh Coast Railway's station by agreement, and was due to pay a charge for the usage, laid down in the Aberystwith and Welsh Coast Railway Act 1863 (26 & 27 Vict. c. cxli).
 Similarly it had undertaken to pay a charge for its use of the Llanidloes station built by the Llanidloes and Newtown Railway.
 The M&MR had agreed to the arrangement when Llanidloes was to be on its main line, although that had long been abandoned.
 The Cambrian Railways, as successor to both the other railways, managed to get the Llanidloes joint line and station declared "open" to traffic (a necessary stage in charging for its use) on 1 August 1872.
 When the bills came in six months later the M&MR failed to pay and the Cambrian sued, and won.
 By July 1875 the M&MR owed £1,700 and the Cambrian arranged to have powers to seize the M&MR rolling stock.
 The M&MR was obliged to pay immediately.

 These issues were only part of the financial problem that the line faced, having almost no conventional share capital other than that funded directly by John Barrow, and having taken out extremely large loans, on which unpaid interest was accruing at £8,000 a year over and above ordinary profit and loss.
 In mid-1875, £62,500 in arrears of interest were owing, and the company went into administration.

 The Manchester and Milford tried to claim against the Mid-Wales Railway, which, it contended, should have built the connecting line from Llangurig to Strata Florida, which would have enabled the M&MR to use the expensively acquired rights at Llanidloes, but the attempt was rejected in the House of Lords.

-There followed a long period of unedifying board disagreements with the receiver, and improbably schemes that supposedly would resolve the company's financial ailments.
+There followed a long period of unedifying board disagreements with the receiver, and improbable schemes that supposedly would resolve the company's financial ailments.
 The very thin train service in this period was three mixed trains a day over the line, still with connections shown from Manchester and Liverpool but indicating a very exhausting and uncertain journey.
 In 1880 an initiative was taken to run the trains to time, which appears to have been successfully implemented.

 Income slightly improved in this time, and some work was done on relaying the track with recovered materials from the disused Llangurig spur line.
 In 1888 there was a surplus on operating account of £5,750, but all of the "profit" was eaten up immediately by backlogs of rent and interest charges; the backlog continued to increase.
-However in 1889 the Regulation of Railways Act was passed, requiring the installation of block signalling interlocking of points and signals, and continuous brakes on passenger trains; all of this would cost money that the M&MR did not have.
+However the Regulation of Railways Act 1889 required the installation of block signalling interlocking of points and signals, and continuous brakes on passenger trains; all of this would cost money that the M&MR did not have.